Establishment

 - The applicant must be an APS-DBIO member at the time of application.

-- Biological physics researchers with at most 7 years of full-time activity since starting their first independent position as of the initial nomination deadline (June 30, 2023), allowing for career breaks (e.g., due to child or dependent care, illness, military service, etc.), are eligible.
+- Biological physics researchers with at most 7 years of full-time activity since starting their first independent position as of the nomination deadline, allowing for career breaks (e.g., due to child or dependent care, illness, military service, etc.), are eligible.
 The application package must explicitly state the date that the applicant started their first independent position, and any career breaks.

 -